Jipok/go-persist/README.md

 ## Design Considerations and Trade-offs

-go-persist is designed with specific goals in mind: simplicity, type safety, and performance for embedded use cases.
+go-persist is designed with specific goals in mind: simplicity(<1000 lines), type safety, and performance for embedded use cases.
 Understanding the following considerations will help you determine if it's the right fit for your needs:

 ### Intended Use Cases
 - **Configuration storage**: Store application settings with typed access